 It appears that the statement of Matthew and Mark in respect of Simon (that he is Satan) was made under the influence of the Holy Spirit, otherwise there could be no reason why a man who was, only a short while ago, blessed and extolled and entrusted with the keys of heaven and hell, and invested with full power over fate and destiny, should be, in the same breath, damned and cursed in such bitter terms: "Get behind me, Satan!
 You are a hindrance to me."
-Is it possible, even thinkable, that the Lord should confer his blessings on Satan, and place heaven and hell, and the destiny of the world in his power?
-Such a glaring contradiction and inconsistency can be explained in no other way but to admit that the prophecy does not relate to Simon, and the person spoken of therein is someone else.
+Is it possible, even thinkable, that the Lord should confer his blessings on Satan, and place heaven and hell, and inconsistency can be explained in no other way but to admit that the prophecy does not relate to Simon, and the person spoken of therein is someone else.
 Since Matthew had the nerve to ascribe this prophecy to Simon, the Holy Spirit had it contradicted and denied by his own pen, and Mark upheld this denial in two ways, namely, by discrediting the report containing Jesus' words of praise for Peter, and corroborating Jesus' curse uttered on Peter.